Preparing To Move Abroad With Family in 8 Steps

 This is one of the funnest parts of the whole process, because during this phase, nothing is off-limits and anything is possible.

-I've already talked a bit about how we researched and narrowed down where we wanted to go and our destination criteria in our last post, but this is different for everyone.
+I've already talked a bit about how we researched and narrowed down where we wanted to go and our destination criteria in our last post about Narrowing Down The Plan For Our Family World Travel, but this is going to be a different process for everyone.

 Moving Abroad Step 3: Visa Applications

-The visa process is long, drawn out and complicated, but we applied for the Non-Lucrative Visa.
+The visa process is long, drawn out and complicated, but we applied for the Non Lucrative Spanish Visa.

 You can get a list of the general necessary documents and find out more information about that from the consulate or embassy website of your destination country.